FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/04 Metadata/Metadata and Controled Vocabularies.md

 Upon completing this module the learner should be able to:

-- understand the need for metadata of learning resources
+- apply the RDA metadata schema for learning resources
-- understand the concept of controlled vocabularies
+- use controlled vocabularies
 - define the syllabus and the learning objective of a learning unit